Mass media in Thailand: Newspapers

 In contrast to television, newspapers in Thailand are subject to little governmental supervision.
 Readers have a choice of numerous papers, ranging from sensationalist mass-circulation dailies to newspapers specializing in coverage of political and business.
 Since the country's modernization in the mid-nineteenth century, the Thai government started to issue newspapers.
 Due to the low literary rate among the Thai at the time, newspaper businesses were not profitable and many had to cease their circulation.
 The oldest newspaper of record, which is still in publication, is the Royal Thai Government Gazette which started its publication in 1858.

 New restrictive guidelines for receiving and renewing foreign media work visas went into effect on 21 March 2016.
 At the time, there was concern from journalists that the guidelines would effectively end the longstanding role of the country as a benign host for freelance reporters and photographers.

 Thailand's so-called "business newspapers" also include substantial coverage of politics and culture.
 The two largest English newspapers are printed in broadsheet format, although there are several exceptions to this.
 These other mass-circulation newspapers are often referred to as "tabloids", and are the Phuket Gazette and Pattaya Mail.
-A notable exception is The Thaiger and the Chiang Rai Times which offer daily updates in English and Thai, The Thaiger as well offers video stories and a daily podcast briefing.

 With the exception of one newspaper in Chiang Mai and one in Hua Hin (Hua Hin Today), all daily papers are published in Bangkok and distributed to all parts of the country.

 The political leanings of Thai newspapers can be categorized according to how they relate to the democracy movement of the 1970s.
 The mainstream print media are represented by Thai Rath and Daily News, which together account for half of Thailand's newspaper sales.
 Because both papers were founded while the country was still under military rule, by necessity, they cultivated good relationships with the army and elite bureaucracy.
 This has led them to develop an editorial outlook that tends to lean in favor of the status quo.
 Thus, these publications are viewed as "conservative" within the Thai political spectrum.
 On the other hand, newspapers that grew out of the student movement of the 1970s such as Matichon tend to adopt an anti-establishment outlook.
 Therefore, within the Thai political spectrum, they can be loosely characterized as "progressive."

 The Thai newspaper industry's advertising revenues have declined continuously since 2013.
 Ad revenues of 15.4 billion baht in 2006 fell to 12.3 billion baht in 2015.
 Advertisers budgeted 20.1% less for newspaper buys in the first 11 months of 2016 compared to the same period in 2015, down to 8.89 billion baht.
 Thailand's leading journalism association observed that both newspaper sales and advertising revenues have been in "steep decline".